 Key takeaways

-• Five easy proptech to install to turn your building into a smart building include smart sensors, package management systems, building-wide access control, a front desk station, and solar-powered electricity.
+- Five easy proptech to install to turn your building smart include sensors, package management systems, building-wide access control, a front desk station, and solar-powered electricity.

 Nowadays, “smart” describes almost everything: watches, phones, TVs, and even refrigerators.
 And if you work in real estate, you’ve most likely also heard the term “smart building” being tossed around.